-- Market Conditions: For example, in a slower market you may see larger percentages to incentive brokers to bring tenant to a certain property.
+- Market Conditions: For example, in a slower market you may see larger percentages to incentive brokers to bring tenants to a certain property.

-- Product Type: Sometimes different product type (office, retail or industrial) can command a different commission rates.
+- Product Type: Sometimes different product types (office, retail or industrial) can command different commission rates.

 - Deal Type: In some markets, you may see renewals or expansions receiving different commission rates.

 - Purchase Transactions: While the landlord (or seller) will still pay a 6% brokerage fee, this will typically be split up differently, with the buying and selling broker each receiving 3% commissions.